 Angelic Pretty

 Care tags from lolita brands will include the fibre content for the garment’s outer material, lining, and lace.
 They will also include care instructions, and sometimes an extra button in case you lose one from the garment.
+A few brands also include small swatches of unusual dress fabrics such as velvet, so you can test your care processes on it, instead of risking damage to the finished garment. |

 The most common fibres used in lolita include the two I’ve already mentioned, cotton and polyester, but other fibre types such as rayon, or acetate, also will be used.
 You will also occasionally find garments or fabrics which list additional, smaller fibre percentages such as lurex, nylon, polyurethane, or acrylic.
 These fibres are typically used to create extra structure, or add metallic or shimmering accent effects in the materials.
 In general, these fibre types are less frequently used on their own for main pieces, but rather woven in with other fibre types that make up the majority of the material used.